5 Ways To Future Proof SEO in 2017

 Just a few years ago, search engine optimization was much simpler to understand and execute, there were far fewer factors to consider, and a lot of digital marketing agencies were manipulating Google’s algorithms in order to rank their client’s websites.

-It seems that Google has purposefully slowed down changes to rankings that now leave countless digital marketers helpless because it takes a lot more effort and patience to successfully reach the top positions.
+According to SEO Sydney, updates to the Google search results have been noticeably slower than in previous years.
+These changes have left countless digital marketers looking for new ways to expedite the ranking process to successfully reach the top positions.
 That strategy makes perfect sense because a legit business will keep providing products and services and eventually rank for the top positions, while people who are trying to quickly trick the algorithm become less and less patient and inevitably quit.

 Let’s take a look at 5 simple implementations that every successful SEO strategy should consist of in 2017: